 Proton beam therapy uses special machines, a cyclotron and synchrotron being the most common, to generate and accelerate protons to speeds up to 60 percent the speed of light and energies of up to 250 million electron volts.
 These high-energy protons are steered by magnets toward the treatment room, and then to the specific part of the body being treated.
 In some older proton machines, additional pieces of equipment are needed to modify the range of the protons and the shape of the beam.
-Newer facilities make similar adjustments by fine tuning the energy of the beam and the magnetic fields which guide their path.
+Newer facilities make similar adjustments by fine tuning the energy of the beam and the magnetic fields which guide their path ("pencil beam scanning" or "scanning beam").
 These modifications guide the proton beam to precise locations in the body where they deliver the energy needed to destroy tumor cells.

 Who operates the equipment?

 With backgrounds in mechanical, electrical, software, hardware and controls, specialized operators maintain, upgrade and repair the accelerators (i.e., cyclotrons and synchrotrons) and radiation delivery system.
 As with other forms of external beam radiation therapy, such as intensity-modulated radiation therapy (IMRT), specially trained radiation therapists will be present in the treatment rooms to help patients get set up for treatment, deliver the treatment, and monitor patients closely to ensure safety and comfort during the procedure.
 See the IMRT page for more information.

 Is there any special preparation needed for the procedure?